Get Your Free Consult

 Millions of people sustain injuries in traffic accidents every year.
 Because these car accidents happen so frequently, it’s very likely that you will be involved in at least one crash in your life.
-If you’re involved in an accident that was not your fault, it’s important to take legal action and contact a Philadelphia car accident lawyer at once.
+If you’re involved in an accident that was not your fault, it’s important to take legal action and contact our Car Accident Lawyers in Philadelphia at once.
 But, dealing with the fallout from an auto accident, even when it was in no way your fault, can be very difficult.
-Thankfully, Philadelphia car accident lawyers are here to help you.
+Thankfully, our car accident lawyers in Philadelphia are here to help you.

-At KaplunMarx, our award-winning Philadelphia car accident lawyers offer years of experience and have handled hundreds of car accident cases throughout Pennsylvania and New Jersey.
-Here are some of the top answers to questions about Philadelphia car accidents.
+At KaplunMarx, our award-winning Philadelphia car accident attorneys offer years of experience and have handled hundreds of car accident cases throughout Pennsylvania and New Jersey.
+Here are some of the top answers to questions about Philadelphia auto accidents.

 You’ve just been hit by another driver–what do you do now?
-Here are some basic tips from a Philadelphia Car Accident Lawyer that will help you deal with the process:
+Here are some basic tips from our Car Accident Lawyers in Philadelphia that will help you deal with the process:

 Finally, contact a Philadelphia car accident lawyer as soon as possible to discuss your case.
 We can help you avoid the traps that insurance companies try to get away with when your guard is down.
 Speak to us before speaking to the insurance company so you do not make a mistake that could affect the outcome of your claim.